Complex PTSD and Inpatient Treatment

 History of Mental Health Challenges in the Family

 Although PTSD is not thought to be a genetic disease, and there is no predetermined marker to highlight risk, a history of mental health challenges in someone’s family could make them high risk.
-Growing up, we tend to mimic the things we see, including how our parents cope with things.
+Anxiety, or observed coping skills in family members’ responses to stress, can inform unhealthy coping skills and increase the risk of trauma impacting daily life.

-This is an example of learned behavior – which proves it’s not tied to genetics.
-However, these behaviors are often deeply rooted in thoughts and memories buried so deep that it can be challenging to deal with them.
+This is an example of learned behavior, which proves it’s not tied to genetics.
+However, these behaviors are often deeply rooted in thoughts and memories buried so deeply that it can be challenging to deal with them.

 Repeated and Prolonged Periods of Abuse

 One thing that makes C-PTSD so challenging is that it’s a result of sustained periods of abuse.
 The mind is a resilient part of our body and can make it through some powerful events.
-It takes quite a bit of damage for the most mentally strong people to begin shattering the mind.
+However, it can still feel overwhelmed, causing damage on the chemical level.
+Repeated exposures to stress and trauma can also lower the brain’s resilience and ability to cope with stress and trauma, furthering the dangers of C-PTSD on daily life.

 Continuing to relate abuse with love is a prime example of the trauma experienced altering the brain’s chemistry.
-Again, these alterations can be repaired with certain types of treatment, allowing the client to return to a standard way of living.
+However, these alterations can always be repaired with certain types of treatment options and evidence-based therapies, allowing the client to return to a standard way of living.

 Specific events that cause C-PTSD include: